Pokémon Heroes: Box office and release

 The first three Pokémon films, Pokémon: The First Movie, Pokémon: The Movie 2000, and Pokémon 3: The Movie, were released outside of Japan by Warner Bros., but the distribution rights for Pokémon 4Ever and Pokémon Heroes were given to Miramax on April 2, 2002, by The Pokémon Company.
 Miramax was rumored to have bought the rights for $1 million and by giving up 75% of the profits.
 Harvey Weinstein stated that Miramax could "reinvigorate the franchise".

 The film opened on July 13, 2002, at the same time as Star Wars: Episode II – Attack of the Clones in Japan (where it had opened at number one), and failed to out-gross it.
 It later fell to ninth place at the Japanese box office behind Star Wars: Episode II – Attack of the Clones and Stuart Little 2.
 The film grossed in Japan.
 In North America, the film had a limited run in theaters, only opening in 196 theaters.
 The film was released in theaters on May 16, 2003, and grossed $756,381, resulting in the film becoming the lowest grossing in the series.
 Heroes would be the last film in the series to receive a major theatrical release until the 2017 film Pokémon the Movie: I Choose You!.

-The film was re-released in theaters in Japan from August 11 to August 18 in 2022 in order to celebrate the 25th Anniversary Pokémon Film Festival.
+The film was re-released in theaters in Japan from August 11 to August 18, 2022, in order to celebrate the 25th Anniversary Pokémon Film Festival.

 Reception

 Contemporaneous

 Pokémon Heroes received generally negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 27 out of 100, based on 17 critics, indicating "generally unfavorable" reviews.
 Desson Howe of The Washington Post stated that "This one's for kids and no one else", with The Austin Chronicles Marc Savlov also giving the film a negative review.
 Robert Koehler, writing for Variety, highlighted the fun atmosphere and visuals of the film, as well as its music, but criticized how these aspects faltered after Annie and Oakley's plot-line commences.
 He additionally criticized the visual designs and sound effects of Latias and Latios and the rendering of 3-D models found in the film.
 Dave Kehr of The New York Times highlighted the film's 3-D effects, but criticized the film's plot and characters, calling it "a tedious, unimaginative affair".
 Tasha Robinson of The A.V.
 Club found the film to be boring for both adults and children, stating that the film lacked substance for viewers.